manucorporat/noise-lang/README.md

-# The Noice Programming Language
+# The Noise Programming Language

-Noicelang is a expression based, probabilitic language where variables does not take exact values but a probability distribution.
+Noiselang is a expression based, probabilitic language where variables does not take exact values but a probability distribution.

-Noice extracts away the details of the simulation and allows mathematicians to write idiomatic code to deal with random variables.
+Noise extracts away the details of the simulation and allows mathematicians to write idiomatic code to deal with random variables.

-Monte carlo simulations, queue theory simulations are trivial with Noice.
+Monte carlo simulations, queue theory simulations are trivial with Noise.

 ## Examples